tajpure/SoScheme/README.md

 scheme2llvm
 ========

-A interpreter for scheme and a compiler compile scheme to LLVM IR.
+A interpreter for scheme and a compiler for compiling scheme to LLVM IR.